1,000+ Opportunities

 Weatherization Agency Locator Click here for statewide agency contacts.
 Information for Program Administrators Click here for program administrator resources.
 Additional Weatherization Resources Department of Energy Weatherization Resources DOE Weatherization Assistance Program Site DOE Whole House Weatherization Site

-Based on current listing details, eligibility includes: Low-income households, particularly the elderly, people with disabilities, and families with children in Tennessee.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Low-income households in Tennessee, with priority given to the elderly, people with disabilities, and families with children.
+Confirm the full requirements in the official notice before applying.